 Why Use the Tool?

-• The tool will be used by all Commonwealth-funded mental health services and promotes a shared language surrounding treatment needs, and supports clinicians’ choice of referral for mental health consumers.
+• Will be used by all Commonwealth-funded mental health services and promotes a shared language surrounding treatment needs, and supports clinicians’ choice of referral for mental health consumers.

-• Identify and communicate the essential information from your mental health assessment that is critical for referral and decision-making.
+• Helps identify and summarise the essential information from your mental health assessment that is critical for referral and decision-making.

 • Redefines the stepped-care approach to mental health care by recommending a level of care based on the least intensive intervention that will likely lead to the most possible gain for mental health consumers.

-• Estimates or confirms mental health treatment needs within five defined levels of care while encouraging consumer-supported choice and decision-making.
+• Categorises mental health treatment needs within five defined levels of care and provides a framework for mental health services to be assigned to these levels, while encouraging consumer-supported choice and decision-making.

 Register for Training